JasonRuckman/sidney/README.md

 1. References: Sidney doesn't yet have the concept of references, if objects refer to each other, they won't be linked up when the object is read back in.
 2. Circular Types / Data: Sidney doesn't resolve circular references either in the data, or in the type structure and will most likely get into an infinite loop and stackoverflow.
-3. Erasure: If you cast your tokens to objects or something else, things won't work, the type information needs to be known up front to work.
+3. Erasure: If you cast your tokens to objects or something else, or nest them in generic types, things won't work, the type information needs to be known up front to work.
+The exception is in the scala api, where the typetags will be propagated.